zenoamaro/ansible-supervisord/README.md

 Changelog
 ---------

+### 0.3.1
+- Fixed missing newlines for some configuration variables.
+- Added warning for auto-generated files.
+- Updated provisioning to use the new Vagrant private keys.

 ### 0.3.0
 - Revised the INIT script's restart sequence.
 - Added a test box for Ubuntu Trusty 14.04.